seananderson/metafolio/inst/ms/ms.md

 diversity [@mori2013].
-Further, while such discussions have historically focused on communities, metapopulations make ideal study systems for isolating the influence of response diversity on ecological stability from that of species interactions and functional diversity.
-The mean-variance portfolio approach used here may help reconcile the interaction between mechanisms that influence functioning or "return" and instability or "risk".
-Thus, the concept of ecological portfolios holds considerable promise both as an applied management tool and a theoretical research paradigm.
+Further, while such discussions have historically focused on communities, metapopulations make ideal study systems for isolating the influence of response diversity on ecological stability from that of species interactions and functional diversity (REF).
+The mean-variance portfolio approach used here may help reconcile the interaction between mechanisms that influence functioning or "return" and instability or "risk" of ecological systems.
+Thus, the ecological portfolio concept holds considerable promise both as an applied management tool and a theoretical research paradigm.

 <!--The approach also naturally encourages a consideration of return and risk
     simultaneously in theoretical discussions of stability-diversity